Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Necessity of One-Way Functions

 \section{Necessity of One-Way Functions}

 We show that if one-way functions do not exist, then any samplable flat distribution of entropy $m$ is correctable by an efficient coding scheme of rate $1-m/n-O(\log n/n)$.
 For this, we use a technique used in the proof of~\cite[Theorem~6.3]{Wee04} that shows the necessity of one-way functions for separating pseudoentropy and compressibility.

+In the proof, it is observed that every samplable distribution $Z$ can be optimally compressed by a hash function $h$ such that a sample $z$ from $Z$ is simply compressed as $h(z)$.
+In addition, if one-way functions do not exist, it can be shown that $z$ can be recovered from $h(z)$ by a polynomial-time algorithm.

-We observe that in its proof, a family of linear hash functions is used for giving an efficient compression function.
-Since a linear compression function is a dual object of a linear code that corrects additive errors, we can use a family of linear hash functions for constructing an efficient decoder.
+We observe that a family of \emph{linear} hash functions is used for giving a recovering algorithm.
+Since a linear compression function is a dual object of a linear code that corrects additive errors~\cite{CSV04}, we can use a family of linear hash functions for constructing an efficient decoder.

+More specifically, we show that every samplable distribution $Z$ can be corrected by a linear code defined by a linear hash function $h$, where $h(z)$ is employed as the syndrome of $z$.
+By assuming that one-way functions do not exist, we can efficiently recover $z$ from the syndrome $h(z)$.

+To present a formal statement, we introduce the notion of \emph{distributionally one-way} functions.
+Intuitively, such a function $f$ guarantees that the distribution $(x, f(x))$ for random $x$ is difficult to be simulated by efficient algorithms given only $f(x)$.
+It is known that the existence of a distributionally one-way function implies the existence of a one-way function.

 \begin{definition}[\cite{IL89}] We say a function $f$ is \emph{distributionally one-way} if it is computable in polynomial time and there exists a constant $c > 0$ such that for every probabilistic polynomial-time algorithm $A$, the statistical distance between $(x, f(x))$ and $(A(f(x)), f(x))$ is at least $1/n^c$, where $x \sim U_n$. \end{definition}